z/OS V2.4 was announced

 Full support for z/OS V2.4 requires zSecure V2.4.

-If you have any questions, please post them here or on the zSecure forum.
+If you have any questions, please post them here or on the zSecure support forum.
 The IBM Security zSecure today article serves as a starting point to reach all the latest zSecure announcements.